whitebear-gh/Elm-introduction-presentation/slides/index.md

 ### observables....

-* At some point Object.observe was even available in JavaScript...
+* At some point Object.observe was even available in JavaScript (browser's API)...

 ---